agnescameron/teaching-site/_posts/2020-02-10-any-requests.md

 *due {{page.assignment-due}}*<br>
 {{page.assignment}}

 Your webpage should experiment with how the data from the API is displayed.
 How are you expected to use this information?
-What if you did something different with it?
 How does your page change when the data from the API changes?

 ### readings